-I talked about my ideas in this paper to colleagues, professional economists, policymakers, and also in blogs.
+I talked about the ideas in this paper to colleagues, professional economists, and policymakers.
 It’s time I begin present the paper before academic audiences.
 Today I start with a short presentation during the Swiss Finance Institute research days in Study Center Gerzensee.

 The issue: many advocate the thesis that a large government debt might hinder growth.
 For example, too much debt may signal upcoming tax increases, which discourages new investments.
 Do you remember Krugman v.
 Reinhart & Rogoff controversy?
 Reinhart & Rogoff theses seem to have influenced policymakers in the process of dealing with the European debt crisis of the early 2010s.
 In Reinhart and Rogoff own words:

 “Our 2010 paper found that, over the long term, growth is about 1 percentage point lower when debt is 90 percent or more of gross domestic product.”